exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

-6. If `WeighingMachine.TareAdjustement` is not an auto-implemented property then the following commen should be made: "A succinct way of implementing `WeighingMachine.TareAdjustment` is as an auto-implemented property with a `private` get accessor. - Approved with comment.
+6. If `WeighingMachine.TareAdjustement` is not an auto-implemented property then the following commen should be made: "A succinct way of implementing `WeighingMachine.TareAdjustment` is as an auto-implemented property with a `private` get accessor". - Approved with comment.

 7. If `WeighingMachine.TareAdjustment` is an auto-implemented property but the get accessor is non-private then the following comment should be made: